-OK, as you may know I am not a fan of romantic comedy especially of the contrived boy meets girl movie kind.
+OK, as you may know, I am not a big fan of romantic comedy.
+These especially of the contrived boy meets girl movie kind.
 But I was sad to hear that Garry Marshall had passed away.
-For me, he was the director of some of the films I saw as a hopeless romantic way back before I met darlin’ husband and then believed in fairytale endings.
+For me, he was the director of some of the films I saw as a hopeless romantic.
+This was way back before I met darlin’ husband and then believed in fairytale endings.

 The Princess Diaries (2001)

 The Princess Diaries – Trailer, DisneyMoviesOnDemand

-Before her character really, really annoyed me in Interstellar (2014) Anne Hathaway was the then young star of this movie, her debut.
+Before her character really, really annoyed me in Interstellar (2014) Anne Hathaway was the young star of this movie, her debut.
 Tells of a dowdy unpopular school girl, Mia who inherits the throne of Genovia much to her surprise.
 The Dowager Queen Clarisse tells her the truth about her parentage and she is shipped off to Genovia to learn how to be a princess before you can say “What’s going on?”.

-BEACHES (1988) – Official Trailer, xirstom1, www.youtube.com
+BEACHES (1988) – Official Trailer, xirstom1

 Overboard tells of a rich heiress Joanna (Hawn), who both criticises his work and then doesn’t pay handyman Dean (Russell) after he’s carried out some work for her.
-She then falls overboard from her yacht and loses her memory so he pretends she’s his wife and mother to his four boys.
-Of course she settles into “relearning” her role in the household as his wife and mother.
+She then falls overboard from her yacht and loses her memory.
+So he pretends she’s his wife and mother to his four boys.
+Of course, she settles into “relearning” her role in the household as his wife and mother.

 Runaway Bride (1999)

-Runaway Bride – Trailer, Paramount Movies, www.youtube.com
+Runaway Bride – Trailer, Paramount Movies

 Pretty Woman (1990)

 Pretty Woman Trailer, Sima Movies

-In this movie, probably one of the most loved rom coms ever, the story tells of how Richard Gere’s hard-headed business man Edward picks up prostitute with a heart Vivian (Roberts) after he gets lost in LA.
+In this movie, probably one of the most loved rom coms ever, the story tells of how Richard Gere’s hard-headed businessman Edward picks up a prostitute with a heart Vivian (Roberts) after he gets lost in LA.
 He then hires her for a week as his escort.
 As you do.
-As the couple get closer and talk more and learn more about themselves.
-And of course the inevitable happens and yes, you will need tissues for this rollercoaster of will they wont they leading to the fairytale ending.
+The couple gets closer and talk more and learn more about themselves.
+And of course the inevitable happens and yes, you will need tissues for this rollercoaster of will they won’t they leading to the fairytale ending.